 I prefer to start at the front around the cockpit area.
 Measure the distance between formers so the sheeting pieces can he glued in place supported at their ends by the formers.
 After they are cut to length, use a mixture of water and ammonia, (I use a pump bottle of Windex), and spritz the outside of the sheeting lightly.
 Use some masking tape to hold the sheeting tightly in place until it is dry.
 This will form the wood to the compound-curved shape of the structure.

 Apply some Titebond glue to the underlying structure then tape and pin the sheeting in place.
 The glue will dry in a couple of hours.
 Once the first piece is done, add the next piece of sheeting, applying glue to the matching edges.
 Make sure to form a tight seam between the sections of sheeting.
 If you have to, trim the edges so they fit nicely together, then pin the new sheeting into place.

 Here the next piece of sheeting has been glued into place (see above).
-I call it the Heel piece as it goes on over the keel that defines the vertical fin’s shape.
-Again it is cut to shape and glued to formers at either end.
+Again it is cut to shape and glued to the formers at either end.
 The grain runs parallel to the F-13 keel piece.

-The section between the heel and the back edge of the top forward sheeting is the most severely curved part of the sheeting.
+The next section is the most severely curved part of the sheeting.
 To do this section, I used two layers of 1/16-inch balsa sheeting.
 The first layer is applied in two sections (left and right), with the seam running along the top stringer.
 The second layer however is applied in three wedged shaped pieces.
 The center piece has its pointed end at the rear and its wide end butting against the top forward sheeting.
 This eliminates extremely sharp bends in the sheeting.
 The two side pieces are then glued in place as shown completing the overall section.